Top 10 Strangest Borders In The World Today

 Photo: Wikipedia

-The Brazil–Uruguay border is a strip of land located south of the southern Brazilian state of Rio Grande do Sul.
-It stretches for 985 km from the triple border Brazil-Argentina-Uruguay west to the mouth of Arroyo Chuí, the southernmost point in Brazil.
+The Brazil-Uruguay border is a strip of land located south of Rio Grande do Sul, Brazil's southernmost state.
+It stretches 985 kilometers west from the triple border of Brazil, Argentina, and Uruguay to the mouth of Arroyo Chu, Brazil's southernmost point.

-The western section of the border is marked by Quaraí River, a tributary of the Uruguay River and the "coxilhas of Santana."
-To the east, its border is marked by the Jaguarão River that flows into the Lagoa Mirim.
-The border then runs from southern portion of this lagoon to the Chui.
+The western border is defined by the Quara River, a tributary of the Uruguay River, and the "coxilhas of Santana."
+The Jaguaro River, which flows into the Lagoa Mirim, forms its eastern border.
+The border then runs from the lagoon's southern end to the Chui.

-There are two disputed areas on the border between Brazil and Uruguay, which were the Brazilian Island and the Corner of Artigas (interfluve between the Quaraí River and the Arroyo Invernada).
-The two areas are administered by Brazil, yet are claimed for decades by Uruguay.
+The Brazilian Island and the Corner of Artigas (interfluve between the Quara River and the Arroyo Invernada) are two disputed areas on the border between Brazil and Uruguay.
+The two areas are administered by Brazil but have been claimed by Uruguay for decades.

 7. Penon de Velez de la Gomera, Morocco/Spain border